 Hans Christian Andersen and Original Little Mermaid

-The Little Mermaid is one of the most popular fairy tales in the world, and very likely the most known story for children with unhappy ending.
-It actually depends which version are you familiar with.
-Or what do you consider as a happy ending.
+The Little Mermaid is one of the most popular fairy tales in the world, and very likely the most known story for children with an unhappy ending.
+It actually depends on which version are you familiar with.
+What do you consider as a happy ending, anyway?
 Today majority of American readers or viewers know her as Ariel, the name given by Disney Company.

 Ops, did I use the word original?
 We have to say few words about that term too.